tylerharter/cs301-projects/fall19/p6/README.md

 sum of all points by the sum of all prices will calculates the wrong answer.

-## Q12: what is the average PPD of the "Ponzi" winery?
+## Q12: what is the average PPD of the "Blue Farm" winery?

-## Q13: which winery in New Zealand has the highest average PPD?
+## Q13: which winery in Portugal has the lowest average PPD?

 Consider writing a function to answer this and Q14 and Q15 with the same code.

-## Q14: which winery in Australia has the highest average PPD?
+## Q14: which winery in Australia has the lowest average PPD?

-## Q15: which winery in Canada has the highest average PPD?
+## Q15: which winery in Italy has the lowest average PPD?

-## Q16: which wine varieties are produced by the "Quinta Nova de Nossa Senhora do Carmo" winery?
+## Q16: which wine varieties are produced by the "Global Wines" winery?

 Produce a Python list with no duplicates.

-## Q17: which wine varieties are produced by the "Adega Cooperativa de Borba" winery?
+## Q17: which wine varieties are produced by the "Quinta Nova de Nossa Senhora do Carmo" winery?

-## Q18: which wine varieties are produced by the "Global Wines" winery?

-## Q19: what percentage of the varieties produced by "Quinta Nova de Nossa Senhora do Carmo" are also produced by "Adega Cooperativa de Borba"?
+## Q18: what percentage of the varieties produced by "Global Wines" are also produced by "Quinta Nova de Nossa Senhora do Carmo"?
 Quinta Nova wants to better understand their competition, so they hired a savvy data scientist (you!) to keep an eye on the competition.

-## Q20: what percentage of the varieties produced by "Quinta Nova de Nossa Senhora do Carmo" are also produced by "Global Wines"?
+## Party Planning: Suppose you are throwing a birthday party for your friends and family guests.
+You decided to buy one costliest wine in the US for family guests and one cheapest wine for your friends.
+(But you promised your friends to treat with the costliest wine when you get a job offer :P)

+## Q19: what is the cheapest wine that you could find in US"?
+Ignore the cells, which does not mention the price value.

+## Q20: What was the budget of your party ?

 Cheers!